 - Learn the difference between "Criteria and Criterion"

 - Spelling errors.
 Even more serious are spelling errors.
 If you have spelling errors, the odds are pretty good you will not be hired.
 Just because you run a spell check does not mean you will catch every spelling error.

 - Omitting exact dates.
 You need the month and year, not just the year.
-Attorneys who were at a job a few months, or lost a job for one reason or another, like to put in years for employment dates rather than months and the year.
+Attorneys who were at a job a few months or lost a job for one reason or another like to put in years for employment dates rather than months and the year.
 Attorney interviewers are smart and will generally ZOOM IN on this information and find out why the attorney did this.
 They will always assume the worst!
-If you worked at some place for a short time, that is fine.
+If you worked at some company for a short time, that is fine.
 You do not need to cover it up.
 Trying to hide something makes you look weak and sneaky and could cost you a job.

 - Inappropriate dates.
 On a weekly basis, I see the following:

 - Attorneys with dates on their resumes indicating they started as an associate at a major law firm a decade before they even graduated from law school.